 Pszczyna is a city in the Silesian province with a population of about 25,000.
 The city's name is "Pless" in German.
-It was first mentioned in 1303, although a stronghold must have existed there earlier, guarding the trade route from Krakow to the Moravian Gate.
+It was first mentioned in 1303, although a stronghold must have existed here earlier, guarding the trade route from Krakow to the Moravian Gate.

-.Pszczyna has been ruled by various rulers over the centuries - until the 16th century the local lands belonged to the Piasts, while from 1517 they became part of the German Reich as the Pszczyna state.
+Pszczyna was ruled by various rulers over the centuries - until the 16th century the local lands belonged to the Piasts, while from 1517 they became part of the German Reich as the Pszczyna state.
 Of the various families, the Promnitz and Hochberg families had the greatest influence on the town and castle.
-Despite being officially part of Germany, the majority of Pszczyna's population was Polish, which was most significant during the Silesian uprisings of 1919-1921 and the Silesian plebiscite.
+Despite being officially part of Germany, most of Pszczyna's residents were Polish-speaking, which was most significant during the Silesian uprisings of 1919-1921 and during the Silesian plebiscite.

-.The market square, with a medieval urban layout, is surrounded by 18th and 19th century townhouses.
+The market square, with a medieval urban layout, is surrounded by 18th and 19th century townhouses.
 One of the oldest, whose first floor still remembers 1658, houses the town hall.
 Right next door you can admire the neo-Baroque building of the Evangelical Augsburg Church.
-A distinctive point in the square is the bench of Princess Daisy, or the English aristocrat Maria Teresa Hochberg von Pless, who in 1891 married the owner of the Pszczyna castle, John Henry XV.
+A characteristic point in the market is the bench of Princess Daisy, or the English aristocrat Maria Teresa Hochberg von Pless, who in 1891 married the owner of the Pszczyna castle, John Henry XV.

 The palace complex also includes beautiful ducal stables from the second half of the 19th century and the Gate of the Chosen, a castle guard building from 1687 with an entrance leading to the castle courtyard.
 The gate owes its name to the selection of its guards from among the peasants in the villages subordinate to the dukedom.
 The palace is surrounded by a historic park with a total area of 156 hectares, part of which is allocated to the Castle Park with its ponds, canals, historic buildings and diverse vegetation, and the rest to Zwierzyniec Park and Station Park.
 In Castle Park, the most popular is a small island with a 19th-century tea pavilion.

-.The first information about this most important temple in Pszczyna dates back to 1326.
-The current Late Baroque building from 1754 has been rebuilt several times over the past centuries.
+The first information about this most important temple in Pszczyna dates back to 1326.
+The present Late Baroque building, dating from 1754, has been rebuilt several times over the past centuries.
 Inside, attention is especially drawn to the beautiful vaulting and chandeliers, as well as the 18th century altar.
-On the left is a painting of the Virgin Mary of the Pre-Awakening (Pszczyna).
+To the left is a painting of the Virgin Mary of the Precious (Pszczyna).

 The cemetery was established in 1814.
 It was not destroyed during World War II, thanks to which more than 400 tombstones and a neo-Gothic pre-burial house can be seen there today.